 How do we resolve these apparent contradictions?
 By recognizing that all the seemingly contradictory statements above about Elijah can be true if there are two fulfillments of Malachi's prophecy and therefore two Elijahs are being spoken of by Gabriel, Jesus, John and the Scribes questioning John.

 In other words, Malachi's prophecy must be a dual prophecy.

-Likewise Christians today misunderstand prophecy just as the Jews did and miss that Elijah also has two comings.
-For each coming of Messiah, there will be an Elijah to prepare the way by preaching the Gospel of the Kingdom to people.
+Christians also misunderstand prophecy just as the Jews did.
+They miss that Elijah also has two comings.
+For each coming of Messiah, there will be an "Elijah" to prepare the way by preaching the Gospel of the Kingdom to people.
 Both of these Elijahs, Elijah #2 and Elijah #3, are referenced in the verses discussed above as follows:

 - Gabriel says John is Elijah (#2), not the final Elijah (#3) (Luke 1:17).

 - John says he is not Elijah (#3) when the Jews ask him if he is Elijah (#3) because they were looking for the final Elijah just as they were looking for the final Messiah, the King (John 1:21).

 - Jesus said John was Elijah (#2) (Mt 17:12).